Vrinda-chopra/HackLondon/README.md

-# Assignment Grader
+# Smart Assess

-Assignment Grader is a Streamlit application designed to grade assignments by comparing student submissions against given rubrics.
+Smart Assess is a Streamlit application designed to grade assignments by comparing student submissions against given rubrics.
 This application leverages the `vectorshift.ai` API to evaluate answers based on the criteria specified in the rubrics document.

 ## Features